docker/docs/content/guides/walkthroughs/multi-container-apps.md

 ## Summary

 In this walkthrough, you ran a multi-container application with Docker Compose.
-You also deleted the application stack along with all of the data.
+You also learned how to develop in containers and how to delete the application stack along with all of the data.

 Related information:

 - Deep dive into the [Docker Compose manual](../../compose/_index.md)
-- Learn about Compose commands in the [Docker Compose CLI reference](../../compose/reference/_index.md)
+- Reference Compose commands in the [Docker Compose CLI reference](../../compose/reference/_index.md)
 - Explore samples in the [Awesome Compose GitHub repository](https://github.com/docker/awesome-compose)
+- Learn how to implement Compose Watch for your projects in [Use Compose Watch](../../compose/file-watch.md)

 ## Next steps